5 Half-Life and Terminal Phase

 o_nca_excl <- pk.nca(PKNCAdata(o_conc_excl, o_dose, intervals = hl_interval))

-# Compare n.points and lambda.z.time.first for subject 1
+# Compare half.life and n.points for subject 1

 bind_rows(